trek/exposure/finding.markdown

 Customized Finding
 ------------------
-Default finding can be customized with the ActionController method `finder_for`.
+Default finding can be customized with the ActionController method `find`.
 You can replace a finder with a method name (as symbol), Proc object, or a block.
 The result of execution will be stored in the resource's variable name

 {% highlight ruby %}
-class PostsController < ApplicationController expose :posts finder_for :post, :is => :current_post
+class PostsController < ApplicationController expose :posts find :post, :with => :current_post private
-  private
     def current_post
       Post.find_by_permalink(params[:permalink])